 Since I like to stock up in October (check out all the details HERE!), now is a great time to stock up on the ingredients to make this delicious and easy caramel.
 It makes a great gift, and provides a great snack for the upcoming holidays.

 Have you checked out ShelfCooking.com yet?
-Our brand new site is dedicated to helping you cook delicious, nutritious and budget friendly meals for your family without slaving away in the kitchen!
+Our brand new site is dedicated to helping you cook delicious, nutritious and budget friendly meals for your family without spending time in the kitchen!

 Basically every parent's dream, right?
 Join our Shelf Cooking Community today!